 Whilst a passion for wildlife is important, there is no requirement for specialist knowledge or experience of wildlife or conservation.
 You will be skilled in influencing, negotiating and networking and must act with prudence and integrity.
 You must be committed to our aims and able to be actively involved and contribute skills to their delivery.

 Suffolk Wildlife Trust is a forward-thinking and vibrant organisation with 28,000 members, 1,400 volunteers, 51 reserves and 9 learning centres.
 You will join a talented board of friendly and enthusiastic trustees and a thriving community of committed staff and volunteers.
 The role provides an ideal opportunity to influence wildlife and conservation across Suffolk as well as the chance to develop skills and knowledge.
 You will be able to impart your ideas and experiences and bring a new perspective to help guide the Trust through ambitious plans and future challenges.

 · Before you apply

 The board meets six times per year including a strategy day.
 The board develops and promotes a collective vision of the charity’s purpose, its culture, its values and the behaviours to ensure the organisation can successfully meet its charitable objects.
 The role is voluntary and unpaid and represents an exciting opportunity to make a significant contribution to the county’s leading conservation charity.
 Membership of the Trust is an essential prerequisite.
 We accept notification of interest from people considering becoming trustees at any time throughout each year.
-In order to be considered specifically for the current year applications are needed by end of April.
+In order to be considered specifically for the current year applications are needed by 14th June 2020.